-Ticino is the single Italian speaking region of Switzerland (called Tessin in French and German), in the very south of Switzerland sharing a border with the Italian regions of Piedmont and Lombardy.
-The village of Lavertezzo, in the Verzasaca Valley, is only 30 minutes away from the town of Locarno, famous for its film festival and its alpine palm trees.
+Ticino is the Italian speaking region of Switzerland in the very south of the country, sharing a border with the Italian regions of Piedmont and Lombardy.
+The village of Lavertezzo, in the Verzasaca Valley, is 30 minutes away from the Swiss town of Locarno, famous for its film festival and its alpine palm trees.

 Pozzo delle Posse